Shifted Chunk Encoder for Transformer Based Streaming End-to-End ASR: Shifted Chunk Encoder

-\textbf{Shifted chunk attention mask for streaming scenario}.
-As the other chunk-wise methods, chunk based self-attention can be calculated as shown in Figure~\ref{fig:chunk_attention_mask}(a), it can support streaming ASR with a low latency.
-However, for the shifted chunk situation, we need to mask out some areas as shown in Figure~\ref{fig:chunk_attention_mask}(b) to make sure frames can only attend to their preceding ones.
-For example, after shifting the first chunk in Figure~\ref{fig:cyclic_shift} contains [C,D,E,F], where "C" and "D" can't attend to "E" and "F" as "E" and "F" are the future features before shifting, but "E" and "F" can attend to "C" and "D" as "C" and "D" belong to the past chunk originally.
+As shown in Fig.~\ref{fig:chunk_attention_mask}(a), the chunk based self-attention can compute using a chunk-wise attention mask to support streaming.
+However, for the shifted chunks, we need to mask out some areas as shown in Fig.~\ref{fig:chunk_attention_mask}(b) to make sure frames can only attend to their preceding ones when calculating the chunk-wise attention of SC-MSA.